 Here's a run-down on the specs:

-- Traditional Wheeler Madden Clemson-pattern closed handle, available in standard cherry, or optional walnut or mesquite.
+- Traditional Wheeler Madden Clemson-pattern closed handle, available in standard quartersawn hickory, or optional cherry, walnut or fiddleback maple.

 - RC 50-52 .02-thin premium Swedish spring steel sawplate for carcase configuration, and .025-gauge for the sash configuration.

 - Filed 12 ppi rip or hybrid-cut on the .025-gauge plate, with moderate-to-aggressive rake, and slight fleam & gullet to reduce tearout for sash configuration.
 For carcase configuration, I recommend 13 ppi x-cut with the .02 plate.

 - Depth of plate under the back for the .025-gauge hybrid and ripping plate runs 3 5/8" from heel to toe.

 - Depth of plate under the back for the .02-gauge dedicated x-cut plate runs 3 3/8" from heel to toe.

 Why do I want this saw?
 Because it will fit YOUR hand regardless of whether you enjoy wrestling large Japanese men or play first-chair piccolo for the Chicago symphony, and tracks the line like it's on rails.
 Above all, you get choice: choice in plate gauge, how the toothline is filed, and how you want the saw to look.
 This saw will certainly be one of the go-to weapons in your woodshop arsenal, serving multiple roles particularly when filed hybrid-cut.